-Welfare states enable women’s employment through the family policies they provide and the jobs they create.
-Hence, comparative social-science researchers, the press, and politicians hail Scandinavian societies as a gender equality ‘paradise’ and a role model for the UK because of their generous public sectors (e.g. Esping-Andersen, 2016).
-Yet, prior research has suggested a welfare state ‘paradox’ or gendered ‘trade-offs’.
-The argument goes that while ‘women-friendly’ welfare states achieve high female employment rates, they also frustrate women’s access to male-dominated jobs by increasing discrimination against women and funnelling women into female-typed public-sector positions (Mandel and Semyonov, 2006; Pettit and Hook, 2005).
+Comparative social-science researchers, the press, and politicians often hail Scandinavian societies as a gender equality ‘paradise’ and a role model for the UK because of their generous public sectors.
+Yet, an influential body of research has proposed a welfare state ‘paradox’ or gendered ‘trade-offs’.
+The argument goes that while ‘women-friendly’ welfare states achieve high female employment rates, they also make it harder for women to break into (better) male-dominated jobs by increasing discrimination against women and funnelling women into female-typed public-sector positions (e.g., Mandel and Semyonov, 2006; Pettit and Hook, 2005).
 However, there is a far from a consensus on this issue, with studies based on more recent data finding no empirical evidence in support of gendered trade-offs or paradoxes (e.g., Brady et al., 2020).